 The exotic way India is presented in pictures and the reality on the ground can be a harsh shock for some people.
-In addition, the fact that there are so many articles about how to travel safety in India indicates that there are issues that need to be kept in mind, especially for females.
+What's more, the fact that there are so many articles about how to travel safety in India indicates that there are issues that need to be kept in mind, especially for females.
 This article isn't meant to condemn India, focus on the negatives, or create fear -- but rather to help prepare tourists for what they are likely to encounter at many of the top places to visit in India.
 Tourists who have the most positive experiences in India are those who are able to best deal with the country's problems.

 Unlike what some media reports say, India isn't a particularly unsafe country.
 It can definitely be uncomfortable at times, and in some areas more-so than others.
 Yet, on the whole, citizens are friendly, tolerant, and helpful.
 There are plenty of genuinely nice people.

 A general word of warning about photography: Indians love to pose with, and take photos of, foreigners.
 This is not always as harmless as it may seem, especially when guys photograph foreign women (often without asking).
 It's disrespectful, and one thing to be aware of is that they may use the images to make up stories of sexual conquests to their friends.
+Feel free to say no to them.

 01 of 10